 This ratio measures Council's ability to pay its debts as they fall due.
 A ratio of 1.5 is a key threshold for testing liquidity issues, and is the benchmark set by the Local Government Accounting Code for NSW.
-Council's working capital ratio.
-This ratio may be influenced by any external restrictions placed on Council funds.
+Council's working capital ratio falls below this benchmark during the life of the plan for reasons previously discussed.
+This ratio may also be influenced by any external restrictions placed on Council funds.